How to Smell Wine Correctly: Aromas for Beginners in Bordeaux

 Take Breaks

-Your nose gets tired — step away for a minute to reset.
+Your nose gets tired — step away to reset.

 Write Notes